AionSystem/SOVEREIGN-TRACE-PROTOCOL/UNILATERAL-NDA.md

 (b) Was independently developed by the Receiving Party without reference
     to the Confidential Information

-(c) Was lawfully received from a third party without restriction
+(c) Was lawfully received from a third party without restriction.
+    *If the Receiving Party receives similar information from a third party, it shall notify the Disclosing Party within 10 days of such receipt, unless prohibited by law.*

 (d) Is required to be disclosed by law or court order — with prompt
     prior notice to the Disclosing Party where permitted